-- Subcommittee Books.
-These books are the working documents used by the legislature to review the Governor's budget.
-The information in these books is summarized by appropriations and allocations and includes position counts, and dollar figures for the prior year, current year, and the request year. - The Legislative Fiscal Analyst Overview of the Governor's Request.
-This book provides a narrative overview of the major changes in each department's budget as well as a general discussion of the Governor's budget request.
-For more information on what these publications contain, please see the "Budget Resources" section in this publication.
+- Subcommittee Books These books are the working documents used by the legislature to review the Governor's proprosed budget for each agency.
+The books begin with a narrative summary of significant items identified by individual analysts.
+The books also include reports that details the current year budget development, and the development of the proposed budget.
+Information in these books is summarized by transactions under appropriations and allocations, and includes position counts, and dollar figures for the prior year, current year, and the request year. - Legislative Fiscal Analyst Overview of the Governor's Request This book provides a narrative overview of the major changes in each department's budget as well as a general discussion of the Governor's budget request.
+For more information on what these publications contain, please see the "Budget Resources" section on page 43.